 “These employers share a core belief that digital skills, digital inclusion, and digital access will unlock opportunity and provide greater access to jobs and career advancement.
 Further, companies have a role to play in the solutions and in equipping workers with the skills needed, regardless of where they live, learn, or work.
 This is more critical than ever as companies move more of their hiring, onboarding, and training processes online and as the use of technology in the workplace expands,” said Jaime Fall, Director, UpSkill America.

-Though the need to build digital skills among the workforce isn’t new, the COVID-19 pandemic has increased the urgency of accelerating digital access and skills training while shedding new light on widening racial inequality and economic mobility.
-The employers in the network represent a broad spectrum of digital skill needs, across a diverse set of occupations, sectors and geographies showcasing the prolific, universal nature of digital skills.
+Though the need to build digital skills among the workforce isn’t new, the COVID-19 pandemic increased the urgency of accelerating digital access and skills training while shedding new light on widening racial inequality and economic mobility.
+The employers in the network represent a broad spectrum of digital skill needs, across a diverse set of occupations, sectors, and geographies showcasing the prolific, universal nature of digital skills.
 They have come together with a shared understanding that making digital skill development opportunities more accessible and effective is a lynchpin in all equitable reskilling efforts.

-Some of their first activities include: capture the voice of employers around needs, gaps, role and the definition and measurement of digital skills within and across the broader workforce Increase the proportion of employers who recognize digital skills in their hiring process and decision-making; elevate the visibility of employer engagement related to digital inclusion and digital resilience for all Americans; unpack the training, assessment and other tools and resources currently available such that employers can better utilize what is currently in the market; develop and deploy a set of shared resources for companies to utilize internally and across communities in which they work.
+Some of their first activities include to: capture the voice of employers around needs, gaps, role and the definition and measurement of digital skills within and across the broader workforce.
+Increase the proportion of employers who recognize digital skills in their hiring process and decision-making; elevate the visibility of employer engagement related to digital inclusion and digital resilience for all Americans; unpack the training, assessment and other tools and resources currently available such that employers can better utilize what is currently in the market; develop and deploy a set of shared resources for companies to utilize internally and across communities in which they work.